Cecil Hurst: Career

 In June 1902 Hurst began a career in the British Foreign Office as Assistant Legal Adviser.
 In 1918 he became Principal Legal Adviser.
-During this time Hurst was a delegate of Great Britain at the Hague Convention in 1907, and one year later with London Naval Conference, at which maritime law was crafted.
-After the end of the First World War he attended the Paris Peace Conference, 1919.
-During the 1920s he represented Great Britain several times before the Permanent Court.
+During this time Hurst was a delegate of the United Kingdom at the Hague Convention in 1907, and one year later with London Naval Conference, at which maritime law was crafted.
+After the end of the First World War he attended the Paris Peace Conference, 1919 as the British Empire Delegation's representative on the drafting committee.
+During the 1920s he represented Britain several times before the Permanent Court.
 In 1929 he became a member of the Permanent Court of International Justice, and remained a member up to its dissolution in October 1945.
 During this time he worked from 1934 to 1936 as a president and afterwards until 1945 as a vice-president of the court.

 Hurst was honoured as CB in 1907, KC in 1913, KCB in 1920, KCMG in 1924, and GCMG in 1926.
 The University of Cambridge awarded him an honorary doctorate in 1928.

 An oil painting of Hurst, by British artist William Dring A.R.A, can be seen in the Library of Horsham Museum.